 Mining wastewater may be highly acidic and high in suspended solids.
 It’s common to find contamination with organic compounds, metals, heavy metals, and metalloids like arsenic, iron, and manganese.
 In general, mining wastewater may be highly acidic and high in suspended solids.
 As mining wastewater can be highly variable, so are treatment strategies, which generally include several different stages and technologies.
 Existing waste management technologies are still not efficient enough and/or require large financial outlays, therefore these solid, flotation wastewater or slurry are most often deposited at or near the mine, and since they usually contain high concentrations of elements and compounds, they can harm the environment.
 This can happen not only in the vicinity of the processing plant but also over a much larger area, e.g., contamination of rivers streams, and lakes, the devastation of the landscape.
 It seems there is a pressing need to develop and apply solutions that are not only environmentally friendly and efficient but also economically viable

 Properly managing mining waste will ensure the long-term stability of disposal facilities.
 It will prevent or minimize water and soil pollution arising from acid or alkaline drainage and the leaching of heavy metals.
 Zero liquid discharge (ZLD), a wastewater management strategy that eliminates liquid waste and maximizes water usage efficiency, has attracted renewed interest worldwide in recent years.
 The focus of ZLD is to reduce economic? wastewater and produce clean water that is suitable for reuse as well as extracting useful minerals from the wastewater.
-ZLD technology includes pre-treatment and evaporation of the wastewater in a usually a multi effect evaporator (MEE) until the dissolved solids precipitate as crystals.
+ZLD technology includes pre-treatment and evaporation of the wastewater in a usually a Multi Effect Evaporator (MEE) until the dissolved solids precipitate as crystals.
 These crystals are removed and dewatered with a filter press/centrifuge.
 The water vapor from evaporation is condensed and returned to the process.
-Multiple Effect Evaporator (MEE) is a system consists of a sequence of heat exchangers – VLSs (vapor-liquid separators) to achieve evaporation and obtain desired concentration as output by using an efficient amount of heat source such as steam or hot water to evaporate water.
+Multiple Effect Evaporator (MEE) is a system consisting of a sequence of heat exchangers – VLSs (vapor-liquid separators) to achieve evaporation and obtain desired concentration as output by using an efficient amount of heat source such as steam or hot water to evaporate water.

 Fouling is a major issue in heat exchangers of an MEE plant as it affects both capital and operating costs of heat exchangers.
 The presence of fouling represents a resistance to the fluid flow and heat transfer and therefore increase the pressure drop and reduces the efficiency of the heat exchanger which in turn decreases the efficiency of the ZLD process significantly.